Angel Maria Berroa Selmo

 - Height 5' 11", Weight 175 lb.

-He was signed to a minor league contract by the New York Yankees on January 6, 2009 and played in 21 games for the Yankees that season, filling in at third base during an injury to Alex Rodriguez, but hitting only .136.
+He was signed to a minor league contract by the New York Yankees on January 6, 2009 and played in 21 games for them, filling in at third base during an injury to Alex Rodriguez, but hitting only .136.
 Released, he signed on with the New York Mets later in 2009, where he played another 14 games, hitting .148.
-He has since played briefly in AAA in the San Francisco Giants organization in 2010, and for the Arizona Diamondbacks' top affiliate, the Reno Aces in 2011.
+He played briefly in AAA in the San Francisco Giants organization in 2010, and for the Arizona Diamondbacks' top affiliate, the Reno Aces in 2011.

 |AL Rookie of the Year|